Who can receive TANF funds?

 If, after your interview, you need to provide more information, your worker will make a list of things you need to do.
-Your worker will explain the time allowed and ask you to gather the information as soon as you can.
-If later, you still need more time, or you can't get the information required, let your worker know as soon as possible.
+Your worker will explain how much time you have to gather the information.
+If you need more time, or you can’t get the information required, tell your worker as soon as possible.

 When will I know if I can get cash assistance?

-You will be notified by letter within 45 days as to whether or not your cash assistance was approved.
-If you do not agree with the letter, you can ask for a Fair Hearing on the decision.
+You will be notified by letter within 30 days as to whether or not your cash assistance was approved.
+If you do not agree with the decision, you can ask for a Fair Hearing.
 Remember, our job is to serve you.
-It is our policy to ensure that everyone who applies for and qualifies for cash assistance receives these benefits in a timely manner and in accordance with the law.
+It is our policy to ensure that everyone who applies for and qualifies for cash assistance receives those benefits in a timely manner and in accordance with the law.